 This document is available in English and Welsh in Microsoft Word and pdf formats in Arial font size 12 as standard.
-Other accessible formats including large print, Braille, BSL DVD, easy-read, audio and electronic formats, and other languages can be made available upon request via the main school office on jbmail@hwbcymru.net To request a copy of this document in an accessible format contact jbmail@hwbcymru.net
+Other accessible formats including large print, Braille, BSL DVD, easy-read, audio and electronic formats, and other languages can be made available upon request at the main school office.
+To request a copy of this document in an accessible format contact jbmail@hwbcymru.net